Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 ### Motes

 Essence expenditure is measured in *Motes*.
-When activating a Power that requires motes of Essence the exalt will drain from their mote pools:
+When activating a Power that requires motes of Essence the exalt will **first** drain from their Personal Mote pool, and once that is exhausted they will drain from their Peripheral Mote Pool.
-**Personal** and/or **Peripheral.**

-**Personal Motes** are intrinsic to the character.
+-   **Personal Motes** are intrinsic to the character.
 Expenditure of these motes are subtle and do not agitate their anima banner.

-They regain only after a full night’s rest
+    -   Refreshed after a full night’s rest.

-**Peripheral Motes** are the character’s ability to manipulate the world immediately surrounding them, channeling it to their will.
+-   **Peripheral Motes** are the character’s ability to manipulate the world immediately surrounding them, channeling it to their will.
     Using these motes will **expose their anima banner**.

-Peripheral Mote pools are automatically refilled at the start of each Scene.
+    -   Refreshed at the beginning of a new Scene.

 #### Antagonistic Locations